amzn/style-dictionary/docs/examples.md

 * **react-native** - TODO
 * **s3** shows how to set up a style dictionary to build files for different platforms (web, iOS, Android) and upload those build artifacts, together with a group of assets, to an S3 bucket.

+---

+#### Do you think an example is missing?<br/>Do you want to see another example added to the project?<br/>Do you have a working example that we can add to the list?

+Fantastic!
+Let us know by [filing an issue](https://github.com/amzn/style-dictionary/issues) or sending us an email: style-dictionary@amazon.com.